How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo apt update

-sudo apt install code
+sudo apt install code -y

-sudo apt install code-insiders
+sudo apt install code-insiders -y

-Verify the VSCode Installation
+Verify the VS Code APT Installation

-code --version
+code 1.116.0-1776214182

 Install Visual Studio Code via Flatpak on Linux Mint

-Verify the Flathub Repository for VSCode
+Verify the Flathub Remote for VS Code

-sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+sudo flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo

-Install VSCode from Flathub
+Install VS Code from Flathub

 Install Visual Studio Code system-wide from the Flathub repository: